The $L_{\infty}$ structure of gauge theories with matter: Introduction

 At this interface between physics and mathematics, lies the present work.
 We will employ algebraic techniques inspired from String Field Theory \cite{Stasheff1992,Lada-Markl1995,Kajiura:2003ax} (see also \cite{Erler:2019loq} for a recent review) to obtain all the tree-level amplitudes for $SU(N)$ gauge theories coupled to massive fermions or scalars.
 We will focus our attention on Chern-Simons-Matter (CSM) theory, Quantum Chromodynamics (QCD) and scalar QCD theory (sQCD).

-$L_{\infty}$ algebras constitute a natural underlying structure in the Batalin-Vilkovisky (BV) formalism (see, for example, \cite{Jurco:2018sby,Jurco:2019bvp} and references therein).
+$L_{\infty}$ algebras constitute a natural underlying structure in the Batalin-Vilkovisky (BV) formalism (see, for example, \cite{Jurco:2018sby,Jurco:2019bvp} and references therein.
+See also \cite{Arvanitakis:2019ald} for a direct application to the S-matrix).
 From a physical point of view, these algebras have a clear structure and help to organise the dynamics of a given field theory in a chain complex that takes the form \cite{Hohm:2017pnh}:

 As shown in \cite{Macrelli:2019afx}, single-particle solutions to the free equations of motion of the field theory, given by plane waves in flat space, are related to multiparticle solutions via a quasi-isomorphism in the $L_{\infty}$ algebra, which are manifested through the Berends-Giele recursion relations \cite{Berends:1987me} they satisfy.